May I look at my room over the summer?

 Any other helpful tips about life at Williams?

-- Water Street Books is the place in town to get your books.
+- The New Campus Bookstore on Spring Street (scheduled to open August 2017) is the place in town to get your books.

 - With a $10 membership fee, you can rent outdoor equipment from the Williams Outing Club (WOC) in Paresky.